Judith Love Cohen: Personal life

 In the early 1950s, Cohen married fellow engineer Bernard Siegel, whom she met while a freshman in engineering school at Brooklyn College in Brooklyn, New York.
 They had three children: engineer/scientist Neil Siegel, Howard Siegel, and Rachel Siegel.
 The couple divorced in the mid-1960s.

 Cohen married Thomas "Tom" William Black, who converted to Judaism for her.
-In 1969, they had a son, actor and musician Jack Black.
+In 1969, Cohen had her fourth child, who would grow to become actor and musician Jack Black.
 In a memorial tribute, her son Neil notes that she was troubleshooting problems with schematics on the day she went into labor, called her boss to let him know she had fixed the problem and then delivered Jack.
 The couple divorced in 1979.

 In 1981, Cohen married David A. Katz.
 They remained married until her death in 2016.

-In 1991, Cohen's son Howard died of AIDS at the age of 36.
+In 1989, Cohen's son Howard died of AIDS at the age of 31.

 Cohen died of cancer in 2016.